milvus-io/bootcamp/example_structure/example_code/image_reverse_search/README.md

 # Reverse Image Search Based on Milvus and Resnet

-In this example we use a ResNet model to extract image features that are then used with Milvus to build a system that can perform reverse image searches.
+In this example we will be going over the code required to perform reverse image searches.
+This example uses a ResNet model to extract image features that are then used with Milvus to build a system that can perform the searches.

+A deployable version of a reverse image search can be found here.

 ## Data